MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/public-folder-size-exceeds.md

 Additionally, all public folders are migrated to the target primary public folder mailbox, regardless of the structure provided in the .csv mapping file.

 This issue occurs for one of the following reasons.
-You can resolve this issue depending on the cause respectively:
+You can fix this issue depending on the cause respectively:

 - A public folder with a size larger than 100 gigabytes (GB) is mapped to a single public folder mailbox.
 In this scenario, split the public folder, and then resume the migration.
 - The name of a source public folder contains the *@* character.
 In this scenario, rename the public folder.